 Facing the Challenges

 As you can imagine, brain injuries can be extremely difficult for victims and families—emotionally, physically, and financially.
 There is a very real risk to families that rehabilitation needs outlive insurance payments and that the victim may never again have the capability to work as they once had.

 For many, that means that the only way they can get the care they need is to file a personal injury claim against the party or parties responsible for their injury.

 If you or a loved one has had a brain injury, it would be wise to talk about your options with a personal injury attorney experienced in prosecuting brain injury claims.

 To prosecute a negligence claim, the Long Island Personal Injury attorney will have to show that the actions or failure to act by another party or parties was responsible for the accident and resulting injuries.
 Your attorney will fight to ensure that you win full and fair compensation for your short- and long-term needs, including:

 - Medical expenses

 - Lost income

 - Punitive damages

 Recovery from a brain injury may require significant financial resources and a team of medical and rehabilitative experts.
-A brain injury attorney can help ensure you have access to those resources for as long as you need it.
+A Long Island brain injury attorney can help ensure you have access to those resources for as long as you need it.
 Call the Falkowitz Law Firm today for a free consultation.